enricllagostera/ponte/process/technical_design.md

       1. [ ] Encode files from filename (glob patterns)
       2. [ ] Encode files from text content (glob pattern, aka auto-code)
       3. [ ] Encode manually selected files
-3. Devlogs
+5. Devlogs
    1. [ ] Generate devlog compilation with advanced options
       1. Checkboxes: Add commit logs; Add file from commit `devlog` footer; Add link to each build;
    2. [x] Generate devlog compilation - basic
    3. [x] Generate a separate devlog source for each commit
       1. Checkboxes: Add commit logs; Add file from commit `devlog` footer; Add link to each build;
-4. Export
+6. Export
 	1. [x] Add rich-text docx to md text sources
-5. Compilations
+7. Compilations
-   1. [ ] **Generate a text source from a folder as a compilation (glob or hand picked)**
+   1. [x] Generate a text source from a folder as a compilation (hand picked)
-      1. Radio group: In all commits the folder is found; Last existing commit; In specific commit(s);
+      1. [ ] Add glob pattern for folder compilation;
-6. Visualizations
+8. Visualizations
    1. [ ] Generate a chronological timeline of commits that shows passage of time between commits;
    2. [ ] Generate a topological timeline of commits that shows a linear ordered sequence of commits;
-7. Playable builds
+9. Playable builds
 	1. [ ] Create a URI handler (see Electron Deep Link feature) that will open a specific version of the app that can run web-based playable builds from the local commits.
 Alternatively, show a list of build folders per commit.

 ## QDPX format notes